charlieroses/cs164site/labs/src/tuxlab_fa21.md

 ### Question 3 - Your Drexel Account (10pts)

 You should already have been issued a userid and password and an email address.
-We will refer to it as your userid here, but you may hear is called your Drexel One ID or login or your single signon ID or login.
+We will refer to it as your userid here, but you may hear it called your Drexel One ID or login or your single signon ID or login.
 It is what you used to log into this Blackboard session to do this lab.
 It also permits you access to file space on the tux server (also referred to as the `tux.cs.drexel.edu` server).